Bioprotocols/container-ontology/README.md

 * `@id`: The IRI for the class whose instances are being returned.
 * `hasInstance`: A JSON array of Individual IRIs.
-* `context`: the URL containing definitions of fields in the response.
+* `context`: the URL of a file that defines fields in the response.
 For example, it defines `hasInstance` as being the reverse of `rdf:type` (which is defined as "The subject is an instance of a class").

 For example: